-My paintings, drawings and sculptures are often auto-biographical.
+My paintings, drawings, sculptures, poems, and art activist works are often auto-biographical.
 Through familiar representations such as: house, home and the body I explore my human feelings, thoughts, memories, perceptions and experiences.
 However, these recognizable images are almost always metaphors.

-As an artist, I am interested in the transformative nature of art: the ability artmaking has to transcend human experience and creatively shape it anew and to move it to a new and higher plane.
+As an artist, I am concerned with the transformative nature of art: the ability art making has to transcend human experience and creatively shape it anew and to move it to a new and higher plane.
 I believe being human is often traumatic.
 By this I mean shocking, startling, unpredictable and even devastating.
 I know for myself this has always been true.

 Often I might begin an art work with a line from a poem I have written.
-The words are tangible and visible in my mind but I have no pre-formulated plan for the painting until I have begun to use the paint.
+The words are tangible and visible in my mind but I have no pre-formulated plan for the art work until I have begun to use the art medium.
 I am not interested in the re-creation of my human experience per se.
 Rather I wish to use this powerful emotional energy as a catalyst that drives my creative process forward in the direction of something new.

 During the artistic process, I work largely by instinct with the art materials at hand.
 I have no pre-formulated plan for the painting until I have begun to use the art material whether it be paint, words, or digital media.
-I rely on inner dialogues and guidance for the answers to so many pressing artistic questions about forms, colors, gestures, and words.
-I try to move out of my own way and I never feel the need to know what a finished piece will look like.
+I rely on inner dialogues and guidance for the answers to so many of my pressing artistic questions about forms, colors, gestures, and words.
+I try to move out of my own way and I never feel the need to know what a finished art work will look like.

 The final artwork is a push and pull between my lived human life and my experience as an artist with the materials and the reality of these materials as physical matters in actual space.
 Thus, my artwork begins in a literal place in my mind but ends far away from that place.
 The final outcome is usually a surprise for myself and often for others as well.

 For me the art studio is a place of magic and a place of transformation where what has been becomes what might have been or what might still be or a host of other possibilities.
 I enjoy being catapulted beyond what I know and I enjoy being transformed.